2015 MDEA Official Rules

 Rules Applicable to Entry Materials

-- Electronically sign and date the completed Entry Form, attesting to the eligibility of the product and the accuracy of the entry materials, and submit along with the other electronic entry materials
+- Attest to the eligibility of the product and the accuracy of their responses and materials.

-- Use the file naming conventions for all digital entry materials as outlined in the Entry Form.
+- Use the file naming conventions when uploading digital entry materials as outlined in the Entry Form.

 - DO NOT submit entry materials on CD, DVD, Blu Ray, USB, or any other formats.

 - DO NOT print and mail hard copies of your entry materials.

 All digital entry materials (including images, figures, exhibits, and videos) must accurately represent the commercially available product and the submitter’s role in the in the design, engineering, manufacture, or distribution of the product.

 - UBM Canon reserves the right to withhold or withdraw awards given for any product whose entry materials are later found to be inaccurate or misleading.

-- All entry materials (exclusive of sample products) become the property of UBM Canon and will not be returned.
+- All entry materials (including sample products) become the property of UBM Canon and will not be returned.

 - No materials submitted in conjunction with an entry will be considered confidential.
 By submitting your entry, you agree that any or all of the material may be published by UBM Canon or any other party authorized by UBM Canon in connection with the awards.

-Sample products for juror examination (as described is the Entry Materials Checklist), together with any hard copy user guides, instructions for use, and return air bills, etc. should be shipped to:
+Small, disposable sample products for juror examination (as described is the Entry Materials Checklist), together with any hard copy user guides, and instructions for use, etc. should be shipped to:

 Medical Design Excellence Awards